emmajanedrews/base-template/_posts/2018-01-29-have-you-felt-an-earthquake-in-montana.md

 ---
 layout: post
-title: Have You Felt An Earthquake in Montana?
+title: Have You Felt an Earthquake in Montana?
 date: 2018-01-29 14:48:48
 tags:
   - Real Estate